MONUSCO: 2006

-In late January, a group of 80 Guatemalan Special Forces from the Kaibiles were engaged in a four hour firefight with LRA rebels, ending with the deaths of eight Guatemalans and fifteen rebels.
+In late January, a group of 80 Guatemalan Special Forces from the Kaibiles were engaged in a four-hour firefight with LRA rebels, ending with the deaths of eight Guatemalans and fifteen rebels.
 They are believed to have been conducting a raid on an LRA encampment to capture LRA Deputy Commander Vincent Otti.
 The incident caused a significant uproar from both the Government of Guatemala and the Guatemalan public, who demanded an official inquiry into the engagement.

 On 25 April 2006, the UN Security Council adopted Resolution 1671, authorising the temporary deployment of a European Union force to support MONUC during the period encompassing the general elections in the DR Congo, which began on 30 July 2006.

-The European Council approved the launching of the EU military operation, EUFOR RD Congo, and appointed Lieutenant General Karlheinz Viereck (Germany) Operation Commander and Major General Christian Damay (France) EU Force Commander.
+The European Council approved the launch of the EU military operation, EUFOR RD Congo, and appointed Lieutenant General Karlheinz Viereck (Germany) as Operation Commander and Major General Christian Damay (France) as EU Force Commander.
 The Operational Headquarters was the German-nominated Armed Forces Operational Command – Einsatzführungskommando – at Potsdam, Germany.
 The mission was tasked with: